• Recipes

 • Gather all the ingredients.

-• Peel the potatoes and cut them into quarters and smooth the edges.*2 After you cut the potatoes, soak them in water for at least 10 minutes.
+• Peel the potatoes and cut them into quarters.
+After you cut the potatoes, soak them in water for at least 10 minutes.

 • Remove string from snow peas and put them into boiling water for 30 seconds, then strain them and leave to cool.
 After they cool, cut them into 1 inch pieces.

-• Drain the shirataki noodles from the package and cook them in boiling water for 1 minute.
-Drain the water and cut the noodles into 2 inch lengths.
+• Drain the shirataki noodles from the package and cook them in boiling water for 2 minutes.
+Drain the water and wash with cold water.
+Then cut the noodles into 2 inch lengths.

-• Cut thinly sliced beef into pieces about 3 inches wide.*3
+• Cut thinly sliced beef into pieces about 2 inches wide.

 • Prepare a large pot and heat vegetable oil on medium heat.
-Sauté the onions until they are coated in oil, then add the beef and cook until the meat is brown.
+Sauté the onions until they are coated in oil, then add the beef and cook until the meat is no longer pink.

 • Add the potatoes, carrots, and shirataki noodles to the pot.

-• Add dashi and sake.
-Cook for at least 2 minutes to allow the alcohol to evaporate.
+• Add dashi, sake, and mirin.
+Bring it to a boil and boil for 2 minutes to allow the alcohol to evaporate.

-• Bring to a boil, then use a fine-mesh skimmer to get rid of any fat and foam.
+• Use a fine-mesh skimmer to get rid of any fat and foam.

-• After 10 -12 minutes, turn the heat to low and add soy sauce.
+• After 10 -12 minutes, turn the heat to low.
+Open the lid and add soy sauce.
 Close the aluminum foil lid again and steam for 5-6 minutes.

 • Open the lid and add snow peas and cook about 1 - 2 minutes with the same low heat.
 Check the vegetables to see if they are cooked well.